instructlab/.github/profile/README.md

 ### Governance

-Overview of how InstructLab project [governance](https://github.com/instructlab/community/blob/main/governance.md) operates.
+See the [project Governance document](https://github.com/instructlab/community/blob/main/governance.md) for an overview of how InstructLab project operates.

 ### Security